rism-ch/onstage-texts/about.en.md

 ### IT & digitisation managers

-* Swiss RISM Office – info@rism-ch.org
+* Swiss RISM Office – info@rism.digital

 ## Contact
-For more information: onstage@rism-ch.org
+For more information: onstage@rism.digital

 ## Realization
 The onstage database consists of three main elements: a digitized version of the concert programmes, manual indexing of their content and an automatic uncorrected OCR transcription for full-text search.
 These three elements are brought together in the search and presentation interface of the onstage project.